The 5 E's of Customer Journey

 Let’s look at each E in more detail:

-Entice – How will your future customers first hear about you?
+Entice – How will our future customers first hear about us?

 What will trigger their interest?

-It could be a billboard, word of mouth, a google search about something you do, walking past your shopfront, a Facebook ad, etc.
+It could be a billboard, word of mouth, a google search, walking past our shopfront, a Facebook ad, etc.

 Enter – What impression do we create for new customers when they walk into your shop/office/website?